omeans-team/img/README.md

 That's all!
 Now all you need — is copy/paste result from console into original README.md.

-If you do not want to copy from console you can add `> YOURFILENAME.md` at the end of the command like `./gh-md-toc https://github.com/ekalinin/envirius/blob/master/README.md > table-of-contents.md` and this will store the table of contents to a file named table-of-contents.md in your current folder.

 And here is a result:

   * [README.md with TOC](https://github.com/ekalinin/envirius/blob/24ea3be0d3cc03f4235fa4879bb33dc122d0ae29/README.md)